Newest Post: VoidShell Library: Destiny Notes

 How does it work?

-When a character is loaded through the VoidShell module, their State files are apartly loaded before remotely protecting the main data array handle, and a threadworkers batch is created to assist them.
+When a character is loaded through the VoidShell module, some primary file handles (such as CNS and AIR data) are externally loaded before their backup versions are remotely created, while a threadworkers batch is created to assist them.

 Host Soulkeeper and Data Controller threadworkers create the other threads while actively protecting the character's primary data and loading paths.